Orioles hit 3 HRs, ride Bradish gem to 12-1 win over A's

 UP NEXT

-Orioles: Manager Brandon Hyde has not named a starter for Tuesday's game against the Blue Jays at Camden Yards.
+Orioles: Hyde has not named a starter for Tuesday's game against the Blue Jays at Camden Yards.

 Athletics: RHP Paul Blackburn (3-3, 4.09) faces the Royals on Monday in Oakland.
 Blackburn pitched seven scoreless innings in his last start against St. Louis last Wednesday and has allowed one run or fewer in six of his 13 starts overall this season.